Bo1atit0/Doug-The-Pug-Coin-Clone/README.md

 - [License](#license)

 ## Project Overview
-We aim to imitate the landing page and basic functionality of the original Doug The Pug Coin website.
+I aim to imitate the landing page and basic functionality of the original Doug The Pug Coin website.
 This includes:
 - Replicating the layout and design.
 - Implementing responsiveness for different screen sizes.
 - Adding interactive elements using React.